Video: the cost of buying a house

-If you want to go with a mortgage that carries a fee but can't afford to pay it upfront, you can usually add it onto your loan.
+If you decide to go with a mortgage that carries a fee but you can't afford to pay it upfront, you can usually add it to your loan.
 This will end up costing you more, though, as you'll have to pay interest on it.

-Once your offer has been accepted by the owner, your lender will carry out a valuation to check the property is worth roughly what you're planning to pay for it.
+When you apply for a mortgage, the lender will carry out a property valuation to check the home is worth roughly what you're planning to pay for it.

-The lender will usually arrange this for you but you may be expected to cover the cost, which is typically between £200 and £600 (see table below).
+The lender will usually arrange the valuation for you, but you may be expected to cover the cost.
+This is typically between £200 and £700 (see the table below).

 House survey costs